autolab/Autolab/docs/installation/osx.md

         :::bash
         Email: "admin@foo.bar".

 15. Install [Tango](/installation/tango), the backend autograding service.
+Information on linking Autolab to Tango can be found on this page as well.

 16. If you would like to configure Github integration to allow students to submit via Github, please follow the [Github integration setup instructions](/installation/github_integration).